keyichen313/Reading_Notes/Read03.md

 # Reading Git Tutorial: A Comprehensive Guide

 [link of article](https://blog.udemy.com/git-tutorial-a-comprehensive-guide/)

 ## Version Control

-**a system that allows you revisit various versions of a file by recording changes**
+**a system that allows you revisit various versions of a file by recording changes.**

     - revert a file to previous version